Application Management

 Shutdown()

-- Invoked when the application is closed by Glue42 Enterprise.
+- Invoked when the app is closed by Glue42 Enterprise.

 Implementing the Shutdown()